niklas-holtz/transformer_retrosynthesis/README.md

 Here the `model` argument specifies the path to the trained model.
 The argument `test_data` specifies a file containing several chemical reactions.
 For these, the outputs are then iteratively generated and the accuracy of the model is calculated.
 Last but not least, the `forward` argument specifies the optional path to a model for forward reaction prediction.

-However, it is also possible to get the output for a single input.
+Additionally, it is also possible to get the output for a single input.
 This can be achieved for example with the following command.

 ```
 python retro_prediction.py --model=trained_models/retro4 --smiles="Fc1cc2c(NC3CCCCCC3)ncnc2cn1"